 JOHNSON CITY, Tenn.
 (April 6, 2007) - Despite the cold temperatures at Metro-Kiwanis Park, the Buccaneer bats were on fire Friday afternoon as they combined for 23 runs on 22 hits, including seven home runs en route to a key series sweep over conference foe Belmont.
-The Bucs belted a school record five home runs in a 10-2 rout over
+The Bucs belted a school record five home runs in a 10-2 rout over Belmont in game one, and then bounced the Bruins, 13-3, in game two.

 With temperatures in the high-30's/low-40's, the Bucs did not let the weather affect their play as they improved to 18-20, 5-3 in the A-Sun with the sweep.
+Belmont has now dropped five straight games and fall to 8-24, 3-6.

 The Bucs put the pedal to the metal early by jumping out to a 4-0 in game one, thanks to three-run homer by junior Briana Knight (Brier, Wash.) in the first inning.
 Knight's homer marked her first of the season and second of her career.